Francis William Topham: Works

+By the end of his life his work could fetch very good prices, with several relatively small paintings recorded as selling for over £300 (over £30,000 in 2026).

 Four of Topham's drawings, Galway Peasants, Irish Peasant Girl at the foot of a Cross, Peasants at a Fountain, Basses-Pyrénées, and South Weald Church, Essex, went to the South Kensington Museum.
 Several of his drawings were engraved: